Dynamical symmetries of supersymmetric oscillators: One-dimensional supersymmetric oscillator

 \subsection{Conserved quantities}

 We shall now show that one actually need not define the supercharges by hand; rather they emerge as conserved quantities of the theory.
-Consider the following sets of quantities $\mathcal{P}=(P\;\;\pi)$ and $\mathcal{Q}=(X\;\;\theta)$.
-Then the total Hamiltonian reads
+Consider the following sets of quantities: $\mathcal{P}=(P\;\;\pi\xi^*)^T$ and $\mathcal{Q}=(X\;\;\xi\theta)^T$, with $\xi$ being a Grassmann number such that $\xi^*\xi=1$.
+One should note that the quantities $\mathcal{P}$ and $\mathcal{Q}$ are completely bosonic in nature.
+Then, the total Hamiltonian reads